Open-Source-Compliance/OSCake/README.md

 3. Create a new *Eclipse Working Directory* `ews.dsl`.
 4. Inside of this directory create the *Eclipse Working Directories* `ews.xtx.` and `ews.osc`
 5. Start Eclipse and select `ews.dsl/ews.xtx` as working directory.
-6. Switch to the XText view and create two new XText projects with the parameters:
+6. Create two new XText projects (New/Project/Xtext/Xtext-Project) with the parameters:
   - Project a:
     - Project name: `de.oscake.strict`
     - Language name: `de.oscake.strict.Oscf`